-The Supervisory Severely Adverse Scenario assumes significant deterioration in economic conditions from current levels, resulting in large reductions in employment, home prices and GDP, among other factors.
-Under this scenario, the U.S. is assumed to fall into a severe recession, with the unemployment rate increasing approximately five percentage points to a peak of 10% in the third quarter of 2018 before improving modestly to 9.8% by the end of the stress horizon (Q1 2019).
-The Supervisory Severely Adverse Scenario also projects a significant drop in home prices.
-Home prices are assumed to decline approximately 25% from the beginning level of the stress test to a stress horizon low point in the first quarter of 2019, while commercial real estate prices decline by approximately 35% from the start to their trough.
+Capital One's Severely Adverse Scenario assumes significant deterioration in economic conditions from current levels, resulting in large reductions in employment, home prices and gross domestic product, among other factors.
+Under this scenario, the U.S. is assumed to fall into a severe recession, with the unemployment rate increasing by approximately six percentage points to a peak of 10.0% in the second quarter of 2020 before improving modestly to 9.8% by the end of the stress horizon (Q3 2020).
+Our Severely Adverse Scenario also projects a significant drop in home prices.
+Home prices are assumed to decline approximately 23% from the beginning level of the stress test to a stress horizon low point in the second quarter of 2020, while commercial real estate prices decline by approximately 31% from the start to their trough.

-In addition to the adverse economic assumptions reflected in the Supervisory Severely Adverse Scenario, we have incorporated the impact of other risks in our projections, including the risk of higher representation and warranty claims arising from mortgages that were originated principally by predecessor companies between 2005 and 2008 as well as elevated levels of operational losses.
-While these risks are not necessarily correlated with the economic conditions reflected in the Supervisory Severely Adverse Scenario, we assume that they could manifest in an environment generally characterized by the types of conditions described in the scenario.
-Accordingly, we included the impact of these risks in the Supervisory Severely Adverse Scenario concurrent with the impacts assumed to result as a direct consequence of the stressed economic environment.
+In addition to the adverse economic assumptions reflected in our Severely Adverse Scenario, we have incorporated the impact of other risks in our projections, including the risk of elevated levels of operational losses.
+While these risks are not necessarily correlated with the economic conditions reflected in our Severely Adverse Scenario, we assume that they could manifest in an environment generally characterized by the types of conditions described in the scenario.
+Accordingly, we included the impact of these risks in our Severely Adverse Scenario concurrent with the impacts assumed to result as a direct consequence of the stressed economic environment.